typelevel/doobie/doc/src/main/tut/10-Custom-Mappings.md

 Composite[(String,Int)].set(1, ("foo", 42))
 ```

-**doobie** can derive `Composite` instances for primitive column types, plus tuples and case classes whose elements have `Composite` instances.
+**doobie** can derive `Composite` instances for primitive column types, plus tuples, `HList`s. and case classes whose elements have `Composite` instances.
 These primitive column types are identified by `Atom` instances, which describe `null`-safe column mappings.
 These `Atom` instances are almost always derived from lower-level `null`-unsafe mappings specified by the `Meta` typeclass.

 So our strategy for mapping custom types is to construct a new `Meta` instance (given `Meta[A]` you get `Atom[A]` and `Atom[Option[A]]` for free); and our strategy for multi-column mappings is to construct a new `Composite` instance.
 We consider both case below.